 We know that not all ski resorts are created alike.
-What may be less clear is that some ski resorts are much better for snowboarders than others.
+What may be less clear is that some ski and snowboarding resorts are much better for snowboarders than others.
 It’s not just about the terrain parks since not all shredders — that is, snowboarders — even want to do tricks.
 Rather, the mountain topography, the quality of snow, and of course the vibe all factor into what makes a good mountain a great one for shredding.
 We asked some pioneering snowboarders for their take on the best North American ski resorts for snowboarders.

 The most obvious question is if a mountain will even welcome snowboarders.
 Luckily, only three resorts are still holding out: Vermont’s Mad River Glen, Deer Valley, and Alta.
 Although Deer Valley and Alta are both in Utah, the state still has great options for boarders, which we’ll get to below.
 Beyond those three, snowboarders are welcome at resorts throughout the country.

 A more subtle consideration is whether a mountain has many flat areas that are easy for skiers to traverse, by skate-skiing or using their poles, but that are a hassle for snowboarders.
 For example, British Columbia’s Blackcomb Mountain, which opened over 20 years after its neighbor Whistler Mountain, designed its pistes with fewer flat run-outs and cat-tracks.
 While both mountains are today part of one resort called Whistler Blackcomb, it’s no surprise that the majority of the terrain parks are on Blackcomb.